pinkeshbadjatiya/StaxSQL/README.md

   - SELECT select from A;
   - SELECT * from table1,table2 WHERE A = "234" OR (B=23 AND C=D);
   - SELECT *,A from A,B WHERE A = 234;
+  - SELECT * from table1 as table2;
+- Handle table alaising
 - Pretty Table output
 - Summary of successful query